Skip to main content

 • Declining a case before prep.

-• Processing that fails before an attorney-ready workup is produced.
+• Processing that fails before attorney-ready work is produced.

 Billing access

-Only firm billing admins manage billing.
-Pete keeps billing metadata narrow and does not send case names, client names, medical facts, claim details, or other sensitive case data to Stripe metadata.
+Only firm owners manage billing.
+Billing metadata stays narrow and does not send case names, client names, medical facts, claim details, or other sensitive case data to Stripe metadata.